Servitors' body requests Odisha CM to allow low-key observance of Rath Yatra

-The yatra was also held during World War I and II, India-Pakistan war of 1947, 1948 and 1965 and even when pandemics struck before and after Independence, he said.
-"Some medieval scripts suggest that during Muslim invasions in the 16th and 17th century, the car festival was forced to come to a halt, and rituals were symbolically observed.
+The yatra was also held during World War I and II, India-Pakistan war of 1947, 1948, and 1965, and even when pandemics struck before and after Independence, he said.
+"Some medieval scripts suggest that during Muslim invasions in the 16th and 17th centuries, the car festival was forced to come to a halt, and rituals were symbolically observed.
 Such incidences, however, should not be exemplified," the letter by the servitors said.

 Dasmohapatra said the association has suggested the state government to conduct COVID-19 tests of those involved in performing the rituals.
 Devotees should witness Rath Yatra on television on June 23, he said.